mikey-t/db-migrations-dotnet/docs/Demo.md

 - Setup a mock production database (note that mock database setup is for demo purposes only - normally this would be setup in your deployment environment by some other means):
   - Create a directory `acme-prod-mock`
-  - Copy `docker-compose.yml` as-is to the new directory
+  - Copy docker `compose.yaml` as-is to the new directory
   - Copy `.env` to the new directory and change the port from `5432` to `5431` so both databases can be running at the same time
   - Add some demo-only snippets to `swigfile.ts` to interact with the mock production database
   - Start the new containerized database